Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs

 Recall the definition of $\kappa_{\pi,M}$ and $\kappa_{\ct,M}$ in \eqref{def:kappa_pi_M_init}.
 Assume that

 Then $N_{disc}$ is of order $M^{2+2/d}|\bu|^2\log(M|\bu|)$, while $N_{\text{ave}}$ is of order $M^{4}|\bu|^2\log(M|\bu|)$.

-\begin{remark} We also note that the empirically estimated model is closely related to Quantized Q-Learning, as discussed in \cite[Theorem 8]{KSYContQLearning} and \cite[Theorem 2.1]{karayukselNonMarkovian}.
-Specifically, the Q-learning algorithm for the quantized model converges to the fixed-point equation corresponding to the approximate finite model learned in this section, with the exploration policy guiding the empirical estimation of the model.
-An important operational implication of this connection is that, in many applications, it may be more efficient to learn the model directly rather than running Q-learning. \end{remark}
+\begin{remark} [Relations with Quantized Q-Learning] We also note that the empirically estimated model is closely related to Quantized Q-Learning, as discussed in \cite[Theorem 8]{KSYContQLearning} and \cite[Theorem 2.1]{karayukselNonMarkovian}.
+Specifically, the Q-learning algorithm for the quantized model converges to the fixed-point equation corresponding exactly to the approximate finite model learned in this section, with the exploration policy guiding the empirical estimation of the model.
+In this setting, direct model learning may be more efficient than Q-learning, both in terms of sample complexity and because a learned model can be combined with analytical or computational methods for solving the resulting control problem. \end{remark}